-What is the project?
+What is the initiative?

-Why Har Nebo Cemetery?
+Why Har Nebo and Har Jehuda Cemeteries?

-As one of Philadelphia’s oldest and largest Jewish cemeteries, which is nearly full, Har Nebo offers an excellent example of the need for restoration.
-The superb comprehensive research done there recently, identifying every grave by surname and location, also makes it of interest to family genealogists.
+As two of Philadelphia’s oldest and largest Jewish cemeteries, which are nearly full, Har Nebo and Har Jehuda offers an excellent example of the need for restoration.

-Will you notify descendants?
+Do you notify descendants?

 We attempted to reach families in several ways.
 The Jewish Federation posted detailed notices on its website and in the Jewish Exponent.
 The project’s volunteers also contacted genealogical groups to provide research.